cryptolog/Wildfire/README.md

 What is Wildfire?
 ----------------

-Wildfire is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Wildfire is a faster version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 30 second block targets
  - subsidy halves in 4200000 blocks (~4 years)
  - 35 billion total coins